 Early Life and Education

-Marc Lowell Andreessen was born on July 9, 1971, in Cedar Falls, Iowa, and raised in New Lisbon, Wisconsin.
-He displayed an early interest in technology, teaching himself BASIC programming to create computer games and attempted to write programs to help with his math homework.
-Andreessen attended the University of Illinois at Urbana-Champaign (UIUC), where he earned a bachelor's degree in computer science in December 1993.
-During his undergraduate studies, he gained experience through internships at IBM and worked at the National Center for Supercomputing Applications (NCSA), where he became familiar with the World Wide Web's open standards.
+Marc Lowell Andreessen was born on July 9, 1971, in Cedar Falls, Iowa, and grew up in New Lisbon, Wisconsin.
+From an early age, he exhibited a keen interest in technology, teaching himself BASIC to write computer games.
+This early passion led him to the University of Illinois at Urbana-Champaign, where he earned a Bachelor of Science in Computer Science in December 1993.
+During his time at the university, he interned at IBM and worked at the National Center for Supercomputing Applications (NCSA).

 Rise to Success